streamnative/pulsar-recipes/long-running-tasks/README.md

 ## Limitations

-* You task producer must not use batching to ensure the individual allocation of tasks to workers.
+* Your task producer must not use batching to ensure the individual allocation of tasks to workers.
 To do this use `enableBatching(false)`.
 * In the event of a non-progressing worker, the tasks allocated to that worker will not be released to another worker and the task will remain stuck.
 This can be alleviated by setting `TaskConfiguration.workerTaskTimeout` to a value